Rax-Xue/SGM-stat-damage-benefit-curve-graph-generator/README.md

 streamlit run Main.py
 ```

-Also app version can be accessed in [here](https://sgm-damage-curve-generator.streamlit.app/), and if you are already here see side bar in the right
+Also app version can be accessed in [here](https://sgm-damage-curve-generator.streamlit.app/), and if you are already here see side bar in the right.

 ### Todo

-[x] add gui to change values
+- [x] add gui to change values
-- add debuffs' influence
-- add move selection part
+- [ ] add move selection part
+- [ ] add buffs' influence
+- [ ] add SA along with fighter database
-- more flexible and high efficient code format to provide more functions
+- [ ] more flexible and high efficient code format to provide more functions

 ### Ref